benblack769/benblack769.github.io/coding_posts/cpu-archetecture.md

 * Convince you that software developers should care about architecture
 * Show you how to exploring how code runs on hardware
     * Highly advanced technology.
 In physics or chemistry, the most advanced technology is very expensive, only available in hard to access certain labs.
-In computer architecture, the most advanced technology is on your laptops.
+In computer architecture, the most advanced technology is on your laptops, and in open source software.
 * Show you some really fun stuff

-## Why instruction level parallelism?
+## Parallelism

 Basic circuits are inherently sequential: one transistors needs to switch before the next one can, and that switch is a physical change that takes time.